DoctorMcKay/node-steam-user/README.md

 Sets a nickname on a user.
 If one already exists, overwrites it.
 The `myNicknames` property will be updated just before the callback fires, on success.

 **Note:** Using this doesn't appear to send a notification to any other instances that may be logged on.
-There also appears to be a delay between when you set the nickname and when it's reflected in subsequent logins or on the web.
+It appears to also be possible for Steam to report success when using this method, when in reality your nickname wasn't saved on the server.
+You won't be able to detect this without requesting the user's Steam profile via HTTP(S) or reconnecting to the CM, as the `myNicknames` property is updated automatically when this method reports success without verifying with the server.

 ### getGameBadgeLevel(appid, callback)
 - `appid` - The AppID of the game you want to get your badge level for